qingxiangguo/Computational-Medicine-and-Bioinformatics-Terminology-Database/README.md

 ## Nanopore sequencing - whole genome DNA sequencing kits - Rapid Sequencing Kit - SQK-RAD004

 generates sequencing libraries from extracted gDNA in 10 minutes using a simple two-step protocol.
 At the heart of the kit is a transposase which simultaneously cleaves template molecules and attaches tags to the cleaved ends.
 Rapid Sequencing Adapters are then added to the tagged ends.
 Input requirement 400 ng gDNA (<30 kb).
 No PCR.
 Shipped at 2–8°C. Long-term storage -20°C.  Due to the simple nature of the workflow and the fact that little sample manipulation is required (e.g. minimal pipetting steps and no clean-ups) some very long reads can be achieved with this kit, despite the required transposase fragmentation.
 However, in order for long reads to be observed in sequencing, long fragments need to be present in the sample in the first place.
 Typical throughput is lower than Ligation Sequencing Kit.

+## Nascent RNA Characteristics

+Nascent RNA, freshly transcribed within the cell.

+- **Composition**: Includes enhancer RNAs (eRNAs) and can lack the polyadenylation (poly(A) tail) typical of mature mRNAs.
+- **Regulation**: Capable of both cis-regulation, affecting nearby genes at the site of synthesis, and trans-regulation, influencing distant genomic loci.
+- **Sequence Features**: Often capped but not always polyadenylated, nascent RNAs have unique sequence characteristics that facilitate their regulatory functions.

 ## NEBNext Quick Ligation Module (E6056)